 This capability is ideal for organizations in the financial industry.
 For example, if you are trying to make a lending decision, you may need to identify precise facts in complex documents that you would normally be reading and reviewing manually.
 Previously, Watson Discovery would return suggested paragraphs.
 With Reading Comprehension, a user will be provided with the precise answer (i.e. “What is the term of this current loan?”
 “2.9%”), saving them the time of having to manually search through large portfolios of documents.
 This feature is now available in beta to select Watson Discovery users.

-FAQ Extraction is designed to work in Watson Assistant’s Search Skill, which looks for answers to end-users’ questions in documentation.
+FAQ Extraction is designed to work in watsonx Assistant’s Search Skill, which looks for answers to end-users’ questions in documentation.
 This functionality makes it more likely that end-users find the answers they need when interacting with AI-powered virtual agents.

 For example, businesses may struggle to keep up with ever-changing public guidance around permitted returns to the workplace or re-opening brick and mortar stores.
 It would require enormous resources to keep AI-powered customer care solutions up to date without a mechanism like FAQ Extraction.
-Instead, Watson Assistant can keep up with the latest information simply by knowing the URL of authoritative FAQ content.
+Instead, watsonx Assistant can keep up with the latest information simply by knowing the URL of authoritative FAQ content.

 Finally, Watson NLP solutions now support 10 additional languages.
 IBM Watson Discovery now supports Bosnian, Croatian, Danish, Finnish, Hebrew, Hindi, Norwegian (Bokmål), Norwegian (Nynorsk), Serbian, and Swedish, while Watson Natural Language Understanding (NLU) now provides support for Danish, Norwegian Bokmal, Norwegian Nynorsk, Finnish, Czech, Hebrew, Polish, and Slovak (for Keywords).